cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/service-logs.md

 ## Management Worker

-Starting with Cloudify 3.4, the management worker is responsible for *all* central deployment operations of *all* deployments.
+The management worker is responsible for *all* central deployment operations of *all* deployments.

 ### Worker Logs